 Whatever option you choose, buy stockingfoot waders not bootfoot waders.
 Stockingfoot waders have a sewn in neoprene bootie and require a separate wading boot.
 Assuming you buy the correct wading boot, stockingfoot waders are infinitely more comfortable than bootfoot waders, which tend to be heavy and clunky.

 Simms offers high-quality waders with the most options in a wide range of price points – from $180 to $850.
 Patagonia offers a very solid product, too, in fewer options.
 Redington offers several good options.

 Starting in 2012, felt soled wading boots are banned in Alaska.
 Now you need a wading boot, while fishing in Alaska, with a “sticky” rubber sole.
 Several companies offer rubber sticky rubber soles.
 We are partial to the Simms StreamTread sole, but there are several other options out there.

-If you buy a studded wading boot, make sure they are removable so they don’t thrash up our tent floors at camp.
+If you buy a studded wading boot, make sure they are removable so they don’t thrash up our vinyl tent floors at camp.

-FYI, we reviewed the Simms RiverTek BOA wading boot in detail, but a traditional lace up wading boot has worked well for years.
+FYI, we reviewed the Simms RiverTek BOA wading boot in detail, but a traditional lace up wading boot has worked perfectly well for years.